MI-AFP/tutorials/tutorials/01_fp-env.md

 ### Stack project instead

 Compiling application made from multiple source codes is not so complicated in the end.
-But still for project management, having project structure nice and especially simple management of dependencies (it can be real pain to get it working with some specific versions) we will use [Stack].
+But still for project management, having project structure nice and especially simple management of dependencies (it can be a real pain to get it working with some specific versions) we will use [Stack].

 Let's do the *Hello, world!* app with [Stack].
-First verify that you have it installed.
+First, verify that you have it installed.

 ```
 % stack --version
 Version 1.4.0, Git revision e714f1dd3fade19496d91bd6a017e435a96a6bcd (4640 commits) x86_64 hpack-0.17.0
 ```

-Then you can create new project with default template:
+Then you can create a new project with default template:

 ```
 % stack new HelloWorld